 Ed's life altering experience has provided him with an incredible ability to motivate people.
 Drawing on his own experiences, Ed takes you on an honest journey through his accident and highlights the ways in which he took a fearlessly active approach to defy all odds on the road to his recovery.
 After listening to Ed talk you will be inspired to push through adversity, embrace a more positive mindset and be introduced to the importance of persevering through obstacles with resilience and courage.

 In November 2019, Ed climbed Mera Peak!
 When not climbing mountains Ed can regularly be seen presenting and commentating on Channel 4.
-Ed was recently listed to appear as a part of the BBC's Tokyo Paralympic coverage in summer 2020, before the event was moved to summer 2021.
+Ed was recently listed to appear as a part of the Channel 4's Tokyo Paralympic coverage in summer 2020, before the event was moved to summer 2021.

 After recovering from a severe spinal injury that left him paralysed from the neck down, Ed Jackson has experienced hardship and the power of building resilience.
 During these uncertain times, Ed is putting this into practice and sharing his journey through the 'Corona Diaries'.
 Followers are sharing their experiences and offering advice - a community of support is growing with every video Ed shares.

 Ed has also raised an amazing £50,000 for charity 'Wings for Life' and the NHS.
 Ed took on the task of climbing his staircase to the tune of 89,056 steps and 2,783 trips up and down the stairs; this meant that the equivalent of Mount Everest had been climbed, which is a staggering 8,848m.